kanjimori-astro/HartenYee/README.md

 to obtain the solution at the next time step.

-The following figure shows an example of the output.
+The following figure shows an example of the output for $$c=1$$.
 One can observe advection towards the positive x-direction without numerical oscillations.
 ![スクリーンショット 2024-11-21 210059](https://github.com/user-attachments/assets/9275f61b-7e11-4f0a-9c89-2e983c537851)

 # References